markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 Runtime asset loading makes this available to clients.
 Character visuals can still provide concrete presentation with values such as `tile_id` or `avatar`.
-An explicit project visual wins over the ruleset default.
+An explicit project visual wins over the ruleset default, and a project avatar named `humanoid` replaces the bundled default avatar for the project.

 Ruleset items can also define `avatar_channels`: